fluentnumbers/obsidian-quartz/content/ML/LLM/Evaluating information retrieval.md

 	- Are the indexes used for retrieval complete and fresh?
 	- Evaluated by index age, corpus-to-index freshness ratio, document ingestion success rate.
 - LGTM@10
 - Monitor the average [[cosine similarity]] of your queries over time.
 A sudden change might signal a shift in user behavior or data.
-For instance, in a [[recommendation system]] many new users attracted by a **seasonal promotion** may be unable to afford regular (expensive) goods, bought by regular customers.
+For instance, in a [[recommender systems]] many new users attracted by a **seasonal promotion** may be unable to afford regular (expensive) goods, bought by regular customers.

 ### Industrial
 - end-user-engagement: click, add, dwell